The Amazing Kamikaze Syndrome

 The Amazing Kamikaze Syndrome is the eleventh studio album by the British rock group Slade.
-It was released on 3 December 1983 and reached No. 49 in the UK charts.
+It was released on 9 December 1983 and reached No. 49 in the UK charts.
 The album was produced largely by bassist Jim Lea.
 The two UK Top 10 singles released from the album, "My Oh My" and "Run Runaway", were produced by John Punter.

 In 1984, the album was re-packaged and released as Keep Your Hands Off My Power Supply by CBS Associated records in the United States and Canada.
 Both "Run Runaway" and "My Oh My" were US Top 40 hits that year, giving the band their long-awaited breakthrough there.

 Background

 Following Slade's performance at the Reading festival in 1980, interest in the band was revived and a major record deal with RCA signed.
 The Amazing Kamikaze Syndrome was the band's second studio album for the label and had mostly been recorded in 1982.
 In November that year, the album's first single, "(And Now the Waltz) C'est La Vie", was released and reached No. 50 in the UK.
 However, in early 1983, RCA felt the recorded tracks for the album lacked potential chart hits and in the effort to amend that, RCA suggested the band work with producer John Punter.
 Lead vocalist Noddy Holder and Lea then wrote and demoed two songs; "My Oh My" and "Run Runaway".
 Both were received with enthusiasm by RCA and Punter was hired to work on the two tracks.
+Holder said of working with Punter in 1984, "What was good about John is he didn't take away from our normal sound, [only] added a bit more class to it.
+He just gave us a much more commercial sound, so it had much more mass appeal, I think."

 Released in November 1983, "My Oh My" became a UK No. 2 hit over the Christmas period.
-The success of the single led to RCA rush-releasing The Amazing Kamikaze Syndrome in December, rather than February 1984.
+The success of the single led to RCA rush-releasing The Amazing Kamikaze Syndrome on 9 December, rather than February 1984.
 The album reached No. 49 in the UK and was a success across Europe.
 In January 1984, the second single "Run Runaway" reached No. 7.
 The success of Quiet Riot's version of "Cum on Feel the Noize" in late 1983 led to Slade signing with CBS, who would repackage The Amazing Kamikaze Syndrome into Keep Your Hands Off My Power Supply in 1984.